KieranArasu/KieranArasu/README.md

 # Data repository of previous/current data projects
-- By Kieran Arasu
+* By Kieran Arasu
-Work mainly on R and Stata for data.
+- Work mainly on R and Stata for data.
-Additionally construct 3D models and program in C# for VR environments.
+- Additionally construct 3D models and program in C# for VR environments (Additional info here).

 ## Machine Learning